BMustafa97/BMustafa97/README.md

 # Hello, tis Bilal!

-and I am
+and I am a DevOps Engineer who had a change in heart from studying Theology and Philosophy.

-- DevOps Engineer at MAB
-- Career change from Theology to tech industry.<br><br>
+What is in this GitHub account?

+- Me playing with random APIs and creating fun things (usually an hour or less)
+- Creating simple and then complex infrastructre with Terraform

 <p align="center">
   <img src ="https://github-readme-stats.vercel.app/api?username=BMustafa97&show_icons=true&count_private=true&theme=darcula&hide_border=true&hide=issues,contribs&bg_color=00000000">